dentarg/auth0-blog/_posts/2017-07-20-real-world-angular-series-part-8.markdown

   ],
   declarations: [],
   providers: [
-    AuthService,
-    {
-      provide: AuthHttp,
-      useFactory: authHttpFactory,
-      deps: [Http, RequestOptions]
-    }
+    AuthService
   ]
 })
 export class AuthModule { }
 ```

-This module now makes all the auth-related providers available to our application when imported.
+This module now makes the `AuthService` provider available to our application when imported.

 ### Create Core Module